saghul/pyuv/docs/error.rst

     Exception raised if an error is found when calling ``Prepare`` handle functions.

+.. py:exception:: PollError()

+    Exception raised if an error is found when calling ``Poll`` handle functions.

 .. py:exception:: SignalError()

     Exception raised if an error is found when calling ``Signal`` handle functions.